minjiefu/project/index.md

-## Selected projects in data science, machine learning and NLP
+## Selected Projects in DS, ML and NLP

 ---